 We designed the building with sustainability in mind, and it was the first school in New York City and the first K-12 school in New York State to achieve LEED, and is LEED Silver®.
 The design scheme that we created was based on a strategy for expansion that strengthened the original architecture and clarified circulation throughout the entire building.
 Inside, the buildings are seamlessly connected on every floor by a continuous hallway, designed to create a harmonious transition between old and new.
 The main entrance of the school was re-located to the easement space, with an entrance off Prospect Park West to serve student arrival and dismissal.

-The school includes homerooms for nursery through grade four, a multi-purpose room, dining and music rooms, dance and art studios, administrative offices, and a new ADA-compliant entrance to the school.
-The classrooms were designed in an asymmetrical L-shaped configuration to replicate the coziness of the mansion’s beloved nooks and bays and to add flexibility to the layout.
-They are inviting, daylight-filled spaces with street views and composite bamboo floors and millwork.
-A new high performance glass clad stair tower overlooks the landscaped playground which doubles as an area for parents to mingle with the school community.
+The School now includes homerooms for nursery through grade four, a multi-purpose room, dining and music rooms, dance and art studios, administrative offices, and a new ADA-compliant entrance to the school.
+A new high-performance glass clad stair tower overlooks the landscaped playground, which doubles as an area for parents to mingle with the school community.
 From an admissions standpoint, Poly Prep Lower School is now the most competitive lower school in Brooklyn.

 Lucy G. Moses Award New York Landmarks Conservancy, 2009